lukibahr/stars/README.md

 ## Go

+- [Paca-AI/paca](https://github.com/Paca-AI/paca) - AI-native, free, open-source alternative to Jira, Trello, ClickUp & Monday.
+Built for Scrum teams where humans and AI agents collaborate as equals — on the same board, the same sprints, the same goals.
+Self-hosted.
+Fully customizable via config and plugins.
 - [lima-vm/lima](https://github.com/lima-vm/lima) - Linux virtual machines, with a focus on running containers
 - [milvus-io/milvus](https://github.com/milvus-io/milvus) - Milvus is a high-performance, cloud-native vector database built for scalable vector ANN search
 - [slackhq/nebula](https://github.com/slackhq/nebula) - A scalable overlay networking tool with a focus on performance, simplicity and security